AdobeDocs/pass.en/help/authentication/iostvos-sdk-overview.md

 - Bundle Seed ID/Team ID is the same between 2 apps if they are generated by the same Provisioning Profile.
 Find more information at this link:
   [http://developer.apple.com/library/ios/\#documentation/general/conceptual/DevPedia-CocoaCore/AppID.html ](http://developer.apple.com/library/ios/#documentation/general/conceptual/DevPedia-CocoaCore/AppID.html)
-- This "Cross SSO" limitation will be present in iOS 7 regardless of the Adobe Pass authentication SDK used.
+- This "Cross SSO" limitation will be present in iOS 7 regardless of the Adobe Pass Authentication SDK used.

 Please read this tech note for more information on configuring SSO on iOS 7 and upper (the tech note applies for Access Enabler v1.8 and upper): <https://tve.zendesk.com/entries/58233434-Configuring-Pay-TV-pass-SSO-on-iOS>